Process of Anthropogenic Climate Change

 Greenhouse Gases, Emissions, and the Greenhouse Effect

-Greenhouse Gas Emissions Flow Charts (more info) A comprehensive greenhouse gas flow chart and other useful charts and graphics.
+Greenhouse Gas Emissions Flow Charts ( This site may be offline. ) A comprehensive greenhouse gas flow chart and other useful charts and graphics.
 Part of the Climate Analysis Indicators Tool (CAIT).

 Each Country's Share of CO2 Emissions (more info) The world's countries contribute different amounts of heat-trapping gases to the atmosphere.
 This table shows data compiled by the Department of Energy, which estimates CO2 emissions from all sources of fossil fuel burning and consumption.
 The top 20 countries with the highest CO2 emmisions are listed (data from 2006) and a [link http://www.ucsusa.org/global_warming/science_and_impacts/science/graph-showing-each-countrys.html 'graph of the top 20 CO2 emitters'] is also available.
 The next update is scheduled for August 2009.

 Global Exergy Resource Chart (more info) Exergy is the useful portion of energy that allows us to do work and perform energy services.
 This chart, from Stanford University, depicts the exergy resources in our environment.
 Quantities represent GCEP's best estimate of the total resource regardless of the feasibility of recovery.
 These numbers are occasionally updated as the estimates and assumptions change.
 The chart is downloadable and the page includes a link to a journal article related to the chart.

 Gapminder World CO2 Emissions per Capita Charts and Maps (more info) This website allows users to chart CO2 emissions (and other environmental variables) through time.
 The link is defaulted to a graph of the amount of CO2 emitted for every dollar of GDP vs. Total CO2 emissions in 2001, but users can define different axes data and dates.